 - Segregation of duties – processor and approver should be two different people.

-- A user id and passwords for all the employees.
+- An independent user id and passwords should be provided to all the employees.

-- Bank reconciliation and other Trial balance reconciliations.
+- Bank reconciliation and other Trial balance reconciliations should be done.

 Advantages of Accounting Internal Controls